GregoryBWilson/Plotly_Deployment/README.md

   - Y values that are the otu_ids sorted in descending order
   - X values that are the sample_values also in descending order
   - The hover text been been assigned as the otu_labels, again in in descending order.
-- Creates the layout array in the buildCharts function that creates a title for the chart , I also added bold font the the title
+- Creates the layout array in the buildCharts function that creates a title for the chart , I also added bold font to the title
 - When the dashboard first opens in a browser, ID 940’s data is displayed and the bar chart has the following:

   - The top 10 sample_values are sorted and displayed in descending order